isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Air/VTL (Air) Checklist for Travel to Singapore.md

 &#9744; &nbsp;&nbsp;<b>Stage 4C: Proof of Vaccination for Local Safe Management Measures</b></div>
 <div style="padding:5px 10px 5px 10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;">
 	<p style="font-size:18px; margin-bottom:10px; line-height:1.35; margin-top:20px;">You must be vaccinated to participate in certain activities in Singapore (e.g. dining in F&B establishments, entering shopping malls, attending certain events etc.).
 You must also comply with all other <a href="https://www.moh.gov.sg/covid-19-phase-advisory" target="_blank">public health measures</a>.
 This includes the use of the <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether app</a>.
 Some activities in Singapore may require you to present a proof of vaccination.</p>
-	<p style="font-size:18px; margin-bottom:10px; line-height:1.35; margin-top:20px;"><b>[SC/PRs with an overseas-issued vaccination certificate]</b> If you are unable to upload your vaccination certificate successfully during SG Arrival Card submission, please be reminded to present your overseas vaccination certificates at the immigration counter for verification and processing, to be eligible for VDS, Your vaccination status will be updated on your TraceTogether app.</p>
 	<p style="padding: 0px; margin-top:10px; font-size:18px; line-height:1.35;"><b style="color:red">❓</b>&nbsp; Please <a href="https://www.moh.gov.sg/covid-19-phase-advisory" target="_blank">click here</a> for the latest public health measures and VDS and <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">here</a> for more FAQs on inland public health measures.</p>
 	</div>